 Products & Services

-The Office of Deputy Chief Management Officer (DCMO) annually delivers the Business Enterprise Architecture (BEA) for the Department of Defense (DoD) Business Mission Area (BMA) to help defense business system owners and program managers make informed decisions.
-The DBC approved the official BEA 10.0 release, February 14, 2013.
+The Office of the Deputy Chief Management Officer (DCMO) annually delivers the Business Enterprise Architecture (BEA) to help defense business system owners and program managers make informed decisions.
+The latest version of the BEA released by the DCMO, dated February 14, 2013, is BEA 10.0.

-The BEA is the enterprise architecture for the DoD BMA and reflects the DoD business transformation priorities; the business capabilities required to support those priorities; and the combinations of enterprise systems and initiatives that enable those capabilities.
+The BEA is the enterprise architecture for the DoD Business Mission Area and reflects DoD business transformation priorities; the business capabilities required to support those priorities; and the combinations of enterprise systems and initiatives that enable those capabilities.
 It also supports use of this information within an End-to-End (E2E) framework.

 The following links are the published official releases: